JuBiotech/peak-performance/paper/paper.md

 The provided data pipeline starts by defining a path to this raw data directory and one to a local clone of the $\texttt{PeakPerformance}$ code repository.
 Using the $\texttt{prepare\_model\_selection()}$ method, an Excel template file ("Template.xlsx") for inputting user information is prepared and stored in the raw data directory.
 It is the user's task, then, to select the settings for the pipeline within the file itself.
-Accordingly, the file contains detailed explanations of all parameters and the parsing functions of the software feature clear error messages in case mandatory entries are missing or filled out incorrectly.

 Since targeted LC-MS/MS analyses essentially cycle through a list of mass traces for every sample, a model type has to be assigned to each mass trace.
 Preferably, this is done by the user which is of course only possible when the model choice is self-evident.